-Theology Philosophy Human/Social Sciences We have called this thinking through believing .
-It We have called this thinking through living .
+Theology Philosophy Human/Social Sciences We have called this thinking through believing.
+It We have called this thinking through thinking.
+It We have called this thinking through living.
 It is about is about asking questions that believers would ask.
-It requires pupils to think like theologians, or to look at asking questions that people who study lived reality or phenomena would ask.
+It is about asking questions that thinkers would ask.
+It asking questions that people who study lived reality requires pupils to think like theologians, or to look at requires pupils to think like philosophers, or to look at or phenomena would ask.
 It requires pupils to think concepts through a theological lens.
 Pupils will explore concepts through a philosophical lens.
-Pupils will explore questions and answers that arise from inside religions through a human/social science lens.
+Pupils will explore like human and social scientists, or to look at concepts questions and answers that arise from inside religions questions and answers raised through considering the through a human/social science lens.
 Pupils will explore and worldviews. nature of knowledge, exisitence and morality. questions and answers raised in relation to the impact of religions and worldviews on people and their lives.